Lesser Poland people

 The Lesser Poland people (Note: Małopolanie) is a collection of the ethnographic groups of Polish people, that originate from the region of Lesser Poland.
 They speak in the Lesser Poland dialect of Polish language.

 Groups

 The Lesser Poland people are divided into three subgroups.
-They are: Cracovian group, Sandomierz group, and Polish Highlanders.
+They are: Cracovian group, Sandomierz group, and Gorals.

-The Cracovian group include: Cracovians, Vistulans, and Polish Uplanders.
+The Cracovian group include: Cracovians, Vistulans, and Pogorzans.
 The Sandomierz group include Lasovians, Lublinians, Posaniaks, Rzeszovians, Sandomierz Borowiaks, and Sandomierzans.
-The Polish Highlanders include Babia Góra Gorals, Čadca Gorals, Kliszczaks, Łącko Gorals, Pieniny Gorals, Podhalans, Poprad Gorals, Sącz Gorals, Sącz Lachs, Spišans, Zagórzans, and Żywiec Gorals.
+The Gorals include Babia Góra Gorals, Čadca Gorals, Kliszczaks, Łącko Gorals, Pieniny Gorals, Podhalans, Poprad Gorals, Sącz Gorals, Sącz Lachs, Spišans, Zagórzans, and Żywiec Gorals.